KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 As soon as the `Host Anchors button` is pressed then the anchors are gradually hosted on the cloud and the removed from the list of the anchors which were waiting for the hosting, in this way each single object won't be hosted more than once.

 ### Different possibile combinations of actions
 This system of multiple list allows to handle any possible combinations of the `Host/Remove/Resolve procedures`, meaning that the user will be able to: start a session, take some screenshot, remove the bad ones and host the good ones, then add other elements to the previously hosted ones and so on.
-There is no cambination of these actions that is not supported by the script.
+There is no combination of these actions that is not supported by the script.

 ### Start a new session or retrieve a previous one
 After that the acquisition has been performed, the anchors have been hosted and the application has been closed, when we are starting it again we can perform two different choices: